greg-raven/grus/_posts/2018-04-20-immigration-policy-sabotaged-earth-day.md

 **1994 BOOK SADLY STILL ACCURATE**

-Roy Beck conveyed his sadness about the betrayal of the Earth Day dreamer in the introduction for "Re-Charting America’s Future," the book he wrote for high school debate teams whose national topic in the 1994-95 year was immigration:
+Roy Beck conveyed his sadness about the betrayal of the Earth Day dreamer in the introduction for "Re-Charting America's Future," the book he wrote for high school debate teams whose national topic in the 1994-95 year was immigration:

 > "But Congress all the while has been flooding the nation with unprecedented waves of foreign workers and their relatives.
 U.S population growth has surged.
 >